Dhruvil5995/Chatbot/README.md

 - Start the FastAPI web service.
 - Access the restaurant website via a web browser to interact with the chatbot and place orders.

-## Credits

-- This project was developed by Dhaval Patel and is associated with the Codebasics YouTube Channel.

 ## License